Walterieux/ML_project2/README.md

 ## Files

+* `scripts/final_model/run.py` reproduces the training of our final model and the creation of our best submission CSV file.
 * folder `scripts` contains pyhton scripts that contain various methods and the implementations thereof, as mentioned in the report.
 The comments in the scripts themselves detail their function.